bnmng/bnmng-above-and-below/README.txt

 == Description ==

-Above and Below is a plugin for WordPress that you can use to add text - including HTML and shortcode- to the beginning and end of posts' content at display time.
+Above and Below is a plugin for WordPress that you can use to add text - including HTML, javascript, and shortcode - to the beginning and end of post content at display time.
 The content is not altered in the database.

-You can have different text for different posts.
+You can have different text for different selections of posts.
 You can select posts to have text added by type, author, or taxonomy (ie category)

 You can also select pages and custom post types, although not all custom post types will work.